 Meet the Team – Acupuncture in Montgomery, MD

-Mary Hong Ji
+Mary Hong Ji Ma

 Acupuncturist, LA.c

+With three decades of experience, she has mastered the intricate techniques passed down through generations.
 She taught Acupressure classes at Mercy Hospital in Ohio in 1996 and has given Acupuncture seminars at Shady Grove Hospital for continuing education to other health providers.
 She was recognized by Montclair’s “Who Is Who” as the best Acupuncturist in the region in 2008.
 She was featured on “Montgomery Matters” episode 7, which aired in 2011.
 11 years later, she was featured again on County Cable Montgomery in 2022.
 She was awarded Top Acupuncturist Maryland in 2017 and 2018.
 She was interviewed by Council member Sidney Katz and had a Zoom Q and A at Sidney’s Community Conversation in 2022.
 She was awarded as an advancing leader of “Asian American And Pacific Islander” of Montgomery County in 2023. (picture link)

-Mary Hong Ji has helped thousands of patients in this area with their pains and various health issues.
+She has helped thousands of patients in this area with their pains and various health issues.
 Many patients travel from out of state to seek care from her.

 Besides treating pains, she is specialized in treating: